 Burger King recently launched a killer campaign the literally “burns” its competitors!
 What’s more, they’ve leveraged augmented reality to create an engaging feature in their burger king app.
 Basically, users had to scan the burger king app across competitor ads and burn them to get them a free whopper burger.

 Burger King gains a ton of popularity (and burned a lot of competitors) with this ad campaign.
 Talk about the things people do for free food!

 But more importantly, this campaign is a classic example of shock advertising done right, especially because this ad uses a unique angle that works for the (millennial) consumers of 2019.
-You could take the same approach today to get more TikTok followers.

 “Real estate companies have also been using such tactile strategies in the augmented reality space to help sell homes,” comments Ruban Selvanayagam of a leading UK homebuying firm.